 For an extra special treat and a unique souvenir, visit the garden shop and take a healthy houseplant home with you!

-One of the oldest and largest museums in the United States, the underrated (in comparison to its Manhattan counterparts) Brooklyn museum is housed in a colossal, Beaux-Arts-style building erected way back in 1895.
+One of the oldest and largest museums in New York City, the underrated (in comparison to its Manhattan counterparts) Brooklyn museum is housed in a colossal, Beaux-Arts-style building erected way back in 1895.

 An incredible cultural experience, the museum’s collections aim to celebrate the city’s diversity through art — and with roughly 1.5 million works spread out over 560,000 square feet, there isn’t an artistic taste that can’t be found here.